Compensation claims for injury in Scotland

 As in England and Wales, the time limit for personal injury claims in Scotland is 3 years.
 This means that court proceedings must be issued within 3 years of the Pursuer first being aware that he has sustained injury or illness.

 In order to secure the best possible result for a Claimant, his or her solicitor needs not only to be a claims expert but also to be expert in the law and procedures of the country where the claim is being brought.
 In addition, that solicitor may need the right of appearance in the Courts of that country.

-A solicitor who practises in England does not automatically have the right to represent a person in the Scottish Courts, and vice versa.Claims which are made in Scotland ought therefore to be brought and handled by specialist claims solicitors who practise in Scotland.
+A solicitor who practices in England does not automatically have the right to represent a person in the Scottish Courts, and vice versa.Claims which are made in Scotland ought therefore to be brought and handled by specialist claims solicitors who practice in Scotland.

 If you are considering claiming for an injury that occurred in Scotland or if you live in Scotland and your injury occurred in an other jurisdiction (including England and Wales), Quittance can help.

 For more information about the claims process, or to start your claim, contact Quittance's specialist team on 0800 612 7456.